ktaylor63/southeast/site/content/news/migratory-bird-conservation-commission-waterfowl-approves-28-million-to-conserve-shorebirds-and-other-species-in-16-states.md

     link: 'https://flic.kr/p/8TDenk'
     caption: 'American bittern takes flight.
 Photo by Steve Brooks.'
 tags:
+    - Arkansas
     - Grants
-    - Arkansas
-    - Lafayette
     - Louisiana
+    - 'Louisiana Ecological Services Field Office'
     - Mississippi
-    - North Carolina
+    - 'North Carolina'
-    - South Carolina
+    - 'South Carolina'
     - Tennessee
-updated: 'October 20th, 2016'
+updated: 'May 7th, 2018'
 ---

 The Migratory Bird Conservation Commission today approved $28 million in funding for the U.S. Fish and Wildlife Service and its partners to purchase, lease, restore or otherwise conserve more than 128,000 acres of wetland habitats for ducks, bitterns, sandpipers and other birds in the United States.